The Finkbine Dinner: A Family Legacy

 To recognize leadership, learning, and loyalty, the tradition of awarding Hancher-Finkbine Medallions was established in 1964.

-Distinguished Student Leader Certificate
+Distinguished Student Leader Award

 The Distinguished Student Leader Awards are selected by the Finkbine Dinner Committee to recognize students who have exhibited meritorious qualities in learning, leadership and loyalty.